-“Hoy, Sala !” in Kannada language means “Strike Sala !”, a dialogue that comes from Kannada folklore.
-As per the story, a young boy called Sala fought with a lion (or tiger) and saved his Jain Guru named Sudatta.
-The young warrior became the founder of an empire called ‘Hoysala’ and a depiction of this incident was adopted as the emblem of Hoysala dynasty.
+‘Hoy, Sala !” in Kannada means “Strike Sala!”, a phrase derived from Kannada folklore.
+Legend has it that a young boy named Sala fought a lion (or tiger) to save his Jain Guru named Sudatta.
+This valiant warrior later founded the Hoysala empire, with the depiction of this event becoming the emblem of the Hoysala dynasty.

 Click the name of a temple to go through a photo tour.

-Sri Veeranarayana Temple at Belavadi is one the best examples of typical Hoysala architecture.
-This temple also follows the soap-stone structures of other Hoysala masterpieces.
-This temple was built by King Veera Ballala II in 1200 AD.
-There is a grand entrance decorated with elephant statues on both sides.
-It has a trikuta structure (three shrines), every shrine has a complete superstructure (tower on top of shrine), the main idol of Sri Veeranarayana in the center facing East, Sri Venugopala (Krishna) facing North and Sri Yoganarasimha facing south.
+The Sri Veeranarayana Temple in Belavadi is a prime example of the distinctive Hoysala architectural style.
+This temple, like other Hoysala masterpieces, is constructed from soapstone.
+King Veera Ballala II commissioned the temple’s construction in 1200 AD.
+The grand entrance is adorned with elephant statues on either side.
+The temple features a trikuta structure with three shrines, each with a complete superstructure.
+The main idol of Sri Veeranarayana is positioned in the center facing East, while Sri Venugopala (Krishna) faces North and Sri Yoganarasimha faces South.
 The spacious mantapas are supported by a large number of lathe-turned stone pillars.
-The Venugopala idol here is believed to be the most perfect and beautiful one that exists today.
+The Venugopala idol in this temple is considered to be the most perfect and beautiful one in existence today.

 How To Reach Belavadi :